C-PTSD: When Trauma Is a Pattern, Not a Single Event

 — Stephanie Foo, What My Bones Know

-We tend to think of trauma as something obvious.
-A single, overwhelming event.
-Something you can point to and say: Yep,that’s what did it.
+We tend to think of trauma as something obvious, such as a single, overwhelming event.
+Something you can point to and say: Yep, that’s what did it.

 But for many people, it doesn’t look like that.